DeepLcom/deepl-dotnet/README.md

   text into sentences.
 Format and default are the same as for splitting tags.
 - `IgnoreTags`: `List` of XML tags that containing content that should not be translated.
 Format and default are the same as for splitting tags.
+- `ExtraBodyParameters`: `Dictionary<string, string>` of extra parameters to pass in the body of the HTTP request.
+Keys in this dictionary will be added to the request body and can override built-in parameters.
+Mostly used by DeepL employees to test functionality, or for beta programs.

 For a detailed explanation of the XML handling options, see the [API documentation][api-docs-xml-handling].